-The LEP Accomplishments for 2019 were:
+The LEP Accomplishments for 2020 were:

-- Entered into a new contract with language assistance services provider, Focus Interpreting, Inc., a certified small business. - Updated the LEP Desk Manual for Authority personnel to include new procedures and protocols for how to utilize the services provided by Focus Interpreting, Inc. - Drafted a program-wide memo that provides guidance on conducting outreach with LEP communities in compliance with state and federal laws and guidelines. - Provided language translation and interpreter services to the public via telephone, in-person requests, Board meetings and outreach events in various languages when requested. - Provided community outreach notifications in English and Spanish with instructions on how to submit language requests to the Authority in the most commonly encountered languages. - Provided qualified and certified language assistance services during public meetings where an LEP community threshold was over 5 percent, as mandated by the Dymally-Alatorre Bilingual Services Act of 1973. - Provided construction and road closure notifications in English and Spanish with instructions on how to submit language requests to the Authority in the most commonly encountered languages. - Continued offering LEP outreach methodology training to all members of the High-Speed Rail Program including Authority and Consultant staff. - Conducted the biannual LEP compliance assessment.
+- Provided language translation and interpreter services to the public via telephone, in-person requests, Board meetings and outreach events in various languages when requested. - Provided community outreach notifications in English and Spanish with instructions on how to submit language requests to the Authority in the most commonly encountered languages. - Provided qualified and certified language assistance services during public meetings where an LEP community threshold was over 5 percent, as mandated by the Dymally-Alatorre Bilingual Services Act of 1973. - Provided construction and road closure notifications in English and Spanish with instructions on how to submit language requests to the Authority in the most commonly encountered languages. - Continued offering LEP outreach methodology training to all members of the High-Speed Rail Program including Authority and Consultant staff. - Conducted the biannual LEP compliance assessment.
 This assessment is in compliance to the Dymally-Alatorre Bilingual Services Act of 1973, where the Authority maintains compliance by reporting the results of its assessments every two years to the California Department of Human Resources (CalHR) from its Office of Equal Employment Opportunity (EEO).